 In this day and age, you can look up just about everything you ever wanted to know on the internet.
-You can find stock quotes, medical symptoms, car repair tips, and decorating ideas, so most people assume it will be easy for them to find luxury homes for sale in Toronto without the help of a real estate agent.
+You can find stock quotes, medical symptoms, car repair tips, and decorating ideas, so most people assume it will be easy for them to find luxury homes for sale without the help of a real estate agent.
 However, things are rarely as easy as they look on the Internet, so your great money-saving plan could end up sinking your family's financial future.
 Here are just a few of the things that tend to go wrong when amateurs get involved in real estate transactions.
+Many thanks to Dezan

 Most people assume that real estate brokers do hardly any work and reap huge benefits in the form of commissions from their client's real estate transactions.
 But after taking on the project of selling their home themselves, many people quickly find that they're in over their heads.
 With no experience in marketing, decorating, or market pricing, they create lacklustre, overpriced listings that generate little interest among buyers and reach only a fraction of the people who are looking for homes.
 They also have to spend huge amounts of time showing and advertising the house.